akshayiosdeveloper/SwiftUI-2024/README.md

 done with this chapter
-start with gesture chapter 1 august 2024 done with gesture chapter 5 august 2024 started a new chapter presenation detents
+start with gesture chapter 1 august 2024 done with gesture chapter 5 august 2024 started a new chapter presenation detents done with presentation detents chapter